Mike Cahill - Lead Minister

 In 1993 she transitioned to Ozark Christian College, where she continued to teach music and lead choirs.
 In 2001, she happened into a fortuitous visit on the campus of Lincoln Christian Seminary that led to being called to offer a Master’s Degree in Worship.
 She moved to Lincoln in 2003 and still resides there.
 She also teaches at the Robert E. Webber Institute for Worship Studies.
 All total, Dinelle has taught 42 years in Christian Higher Education.
 Fun fact: Mike Cahill took one of her classes!

-A shift in responsibilities at LCU left her available for an additional ministry when First Christian called last summer.
+A shift in responsibilities at LCU left her available for an additional ministry when First Christian called in the summer of 2019.
 The need for a choir director and worship leader was a God given fit for her desires and gifts at the time.
 Working with the fabulous staff and interim ministers has been a source of encouragement and fulfillment.
 Dinelle is excited to see what the future brings for FCC, especially when choir is able to gather again!